 Culture and etiquette in Germany

 A big part of a successful stay anywhere is simply enjoying the country and its people.
-One giant step towards realizing that goal in Germany is to get a good grasp on German culture and characteristics.
-In talking about German “culture”, we don’t mean just opera, concerts, two-kilo novels and ponderous philosophers; we’re using the term broadly, to include things such as eating and drinking, sports, holidays and just chilling out and having fun.
+One giant step towards realizing that goal in Germany is to get a good grasp of German culture and customs.
+In talking about German “culture”, we don’t just mean opera, concerts, serious novels, and deep-thinking philosophers.
+We’re using the term broadly to include things such as eating and drinking, sports, holidays and just chilling out and having fun.

-A popular strategy is to maximize the amount of consecutive free days by scheduling vacations around weekends or the many legal holidays on the calendar.
-Thus, May and June – when a string of legal holidays occur – are the most popular vacation times for Germans.
+A popular strategy is to maximize the amount of consecutive free days by scheduling vacations around weekends and the many official holidays.
+Thus, May and June – when a string of holidays occur – are the most popular vacation times for Germans.